ray-project/ray/doc/source/data/dataset.rst

 Here's an overview of the integrations with other processing frameworks, file formats, and supported operations, as well as a glimpse at the Ray Datasets API.

-Check our :ref:`compatibility matrix <data-compatibility>` to see if your favorite format is already supported.
+Check the :ref:`Input/Output reference <input-output>` to see if your favorite format is already supported.

 .. image:: images/dataset.svg